oracle-livelabs/security/data-safe/generate-alerts/generate-alerts.md

 11. Wait a couple of minutes for Oracle Data Safe to produce the alerts.

-## Task 4: Review the generated alerts in Oracle Data Safe
+## Task 4: Review alerts in Oracle Data Safe

 1. From the navigation menu, select **Oracle Database** and then **Data Safe**.